 that you should go and bear fruit.
 John 15.16a

-Across the Diocese of London over 800 [clergy work across parishes, chaplaincies and in other contexts.
+Across the Diocese of London over 800 clergy (of whom about 200 are SSMs) work across parishes, chaplaincies and in other contexts.
 Called by God and ordained and appointed by the bishop clergy are central to the fruitfulness of the church.
 In the Diocese of London, the MDR process plays a vital part in promoting and supporting healthy and flourishing ministry.

 The Church of England describes MDR in the following way: